Oct 17, 2023

 Yes, there can be reside from the rice and cinnamon sticks.
 But that usually happens when the drink hasn’t been strained through a finely woven nut-milk bag.
 You can always strain it twice, to remove as much residue as possible.

 A pitcher of horchata will keep fresh in the fridge for about 4 days.
 Just remember to not let it sit at room temperature for longer than 30 minutes.
 Keep the mixture chilled as much as possible.

 More Refreshing Drinks

-- Add the rice, water, and cinnamon sticks to a high speed blender.
-Blend for about 40-60 seconds until the rice and cinnamon are grounded.
+- Add the rice, water, and cinnamon sticks to a high-powered blender.
+Blend for about 40 to 60 seconds, until the rice and cinnamon sticks are grounded.

 - Pour the mixture into a large container.
-Then cover and let it chill in the fridge for about 8-12 hours, preferably overnight.
+Then cover and let it chill in the fridge for 8 to 12 hours, or preferably overnight.

-- Over a pitcher, strain the mixture through a nut-milk bag.
+- Strain the mixture through a nut-milk bag into a pitcher.

 - Stir in the milk, vanilla, and maple syrup.
 Taste test and add more sweetener if needed.